benjGam/Response-Normalizer/README.md

   }
 ```

-So, to use them you should prefix them by '::' like '::mn' will be interpreted as 'subjectModuleName' and will be replace by the module name.
-You can ignore casing match, it will be lowered to avoid uninterpretation errors.
+So, to use them you should prefix them by '::' like '::mn' will be interpreted as 'subjectModuleName' and will be replaced by the module name.
+You can ignore casing, it will be lowered to avoid uninterpretation errors.

+## Conclusion

+That's quite all, every help most welcome !
+Do not forgot to request some ideas, it will be a pleasure to discuss about.

+Enjoy !